Secret Server Performance and Sizing Guide

 Session Recording

-Session recording records proxied sessions for audit or review.
+Session recording records proxied sessions for audit/review.

 Guidance:

-- Client session launching: ≈100 sessions per web node.
+- Client session launching: ~100 sessions per web node.

-- Video encoding (transcoding): Default 2 concurrent transcodes per session recorder worker role-enabled web node.
+- Video encoding (transcoding): Default 2 concurrent transcodes per Session Recorder worker role-enabled web node.
 Scale horizontally.

 Processing Capacity:

-- Standard node: ≈400–450 hours of video per day.
+- Standard Node: ~400–450 hours of video/day.

 Sizing Equations:

-- Session recording worker nodes = (total daily video hours per 400 or 1,500).
+- Session recording worker nodes (standard): total daily video hours ÷ 400.

 For additional recommendations and session recording capacities, refer to the Session Recording Caveats and Recommendations and System Capacity Specifications.